Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Practical Implementation

-So far we have assumed that our algorithms know in advance the values of $W$ and $V$ -- the maximal work and profit per packet, respectively.
-We now show that we can implement the random class selection as prescribed in our algorithms without knowing the values of $W$ and $V$ in advance.
 We refer to an algorithm implementation that does not know these values in advance as a {\em values-oblivious} algorithm, and to an algorithm implementation that knows the values of $W$ and $V$ in advance as a {\em values-aware} algorithm.
 We will show that a values-oblivious algorithm can obtain a performance which is no worse than that of a values-aware algorithm, even if the values-aware algorithm knows not only $W$ and $V$, but also the concrete classes in which packets will arrive.

-Our implementation of a values-oblivious algorithm is based on an application of Reservoir sampling \cite{Reservoir} on classes revealed during packet arrivals, as we will detail shortly.
+Our implementation of a values-oblivious algorithm is based on an application of reservoir sampling \cite{Reservoir} on classes revealed during packet arrivals, as we will detail shortly.
 A new class is revealed either due to the arrival of a $K$-packet $p$, or due to a $U$-packet $q$ being parsed, corresponding to a class previously unknown to the algorithm.
 We call such an event an {\em uncovering of a new class}.

 The values-oblivious algorithm implementation performs the following alongside all decisions made by the values-aware algorithm: Before the arrival sequence begins we initiate a counter $N$ of known classes to be $N=0$.
 Upon the uncovering of a new class at $t$ the algorithm increments $N$ by one (to reflect the updated number of known classes), and replaces the previously selected class with the new class with probability $1/N$.